What is the T.W.I.S.T. Conference?

 Since the conference is online this year, we don't do tickets!
 You can tune in to the Conference for free at https://www.crowdcast.io/e/twistconference/.

 When you register, you will receive a confirmation email and you'll get notified right before the event goes live.
 But it's always good to note it down in your calendar!

 When is the Conference held?

-The 2021 Conference is held on April 9 (Fri), April 10 (Sat), and April 11 (Sun).
-On each day, we open at 10:45 AM (GMT+2 (AMS)) with a welcome and a lecture by one of our five keynote speakers.
-Each day closes off at 3:30 PM (GMT+2 (AMS)) with a keynote lecture on Friday and Saturday, and a linguistics quiz on Sunday.
-If you're speaking or attending from abroad, please keep in mind the difference in time zone!
+The 2021 Conference was held on April 9 (Fri), April 10 (Sat), and April 11 (Sun).
+On each day, we opened at 10:45 AM (GMT+2 (AMS)) with a welcome and a lecture by one of our five keynote speakers.
+Each day closed off at 3:30 PM (GMT+2 (AMS)) with a keynote lecture on Friday and Saturday, and a linguistics quiz on Sunday.

 How do I sign up as a speaker?